 JagBASIC can read and write to local serial ports.
-In addition, JagBASIC program may read and write to serial ports on remote JAGUAR or JAGXTREME terminals within a cluster.
-The terminal routes the serial I/O messages across the ARCNET LAN (or Ethernet with the JAGXTREME terminal) to the remote terminal containing the serial port.
+In addition, JagBASIC program may read and write to serial ports on remote JAGXTREME terminals within a cluster.
+The terminal routes the serial I/O messages across Ethernet to the remote terminal containing the serial port.
 Remote serial I/O allows sharing of devices, such as printers or host connections, among all terminals in a cluster.